Business Risk Strategy

 The principals behind any business will invariably encounter requests or demands that have the effect of making them personally liable.
 Common examples are personal guarantees of directors for bank finance involving a new company, and similar requests by Landlords in respect of company’s leased business property.

-Forming a company though which you do business provides gives the protection of a limited liability i.e. all debts rest with the company and not the directors or shareholders.
+Forming a company though which you do business does give the protection of a limited liability i.e. all debts rest with the company and not the directors or shareholders.
 Creditors cannot look beyond the Company to recover debts due by the Company to them.
 When starting a business people should consider whether personal liability is an issue for them.
-There are other consideration when doing business through a company e.g the need for two directors, the taxation of company profits at Ireland’s low corporate tax rate of 12.5% but the further taxation on director’s salaries when drawing from the company, etc. If you do not incorporate, every debt of the company is a personal liability to you as you operate the business personally, even where you operate under a business trade name.
+There are other considerations when setting up a business through a company e.g the need for resident Irish directors, compliance with annual returns, the taxation of company profits.
+In Ireland the corporate tax rate for companies is currently 12.5%.
+There is further taxation on director’s salaries when drawing from any company.
+If you do not incorporate, and with the exception of newly introduced limited liability partnerships, every debt of the company is the personal liability of its owners.

-Even in the case of conducting business through a company, personal exposure to some degree is something people should expect as part of any new venture, certainly where there is no trading history or company value to consider.
-If people are subject to personal guarantees then planning an exit strategy is important to minimise your personal risk.
-As part of negotiations discussions should be had with the Bank or Landlords as the case may be as to the conditions on which the guarantees are to be released.
+Even in the case of conducting business through a company, personal exposure to some degree is something people should expect, certainly where there is no trading history or company value to consider.
+If people are subject to personal guarantees then planning an exit strategy is important to minimise the personal risk.
+As part of negotiations, discussions should be had with the Bank or Landlords as the case may be as to the conditions on which the guarantees are to be released.
 This is usually based on achieving a certain trading position after an agreed period of time (e.g. two to three years).

 In the context of leasing business property a second option can be, having agreed the date by which the guarantee will expire (usually subject to compliance with the therms of the lease), people can further limit their exposure by capping the amount that is covered by the guarantee (e.g. capped at the value of three to six months rent).
-These actions will enable business people to quantify the personal risk in real value terms and reduce the exposure overall.
+These actions will enable the business owners or directors to quantify the personal risk in real value terms and reduce the exposure overall.